Video Creation Process: Publishing

 Google Drive is a cloud based storage service that provides users with 15GB of storage space with their free Google account.
 Google Drive can store video files as well as document files, PDFs, audio files, and more.
 Google Drive also has built in software for creating documents, spreadsheets, slide presentations, and more.
 We recommend you use this particularly if you want to be able to send someone a link to a video that they can download.
 This is also a great tool for collaborating on video process documents such as scripts and storyboards.

-Arc is a video sharing platform in Canvas that makes it easy to add videos to courses.
+Canvas Studio is a video sharing platform in Canvas that makes it easy to add videos to courses.
 Users can upload media to their Arc library in Canvas and then access the media throughout their Canvas courses to include in places such as content pages, discussion boards, and more.
 One of the great features of Arc is the insights it can provide on student engagement with the video.
 It also allows for commenting.
 We recommend you use this to upload media into your Canvas courses.
 You can also embed Youtube videos through Arc.